seth-c-stenzel/Pyenv-Virtualenv-for-Windows-Sorta-ish/README.md

 # Pyenv Virtualenv for Windows (Sorta'ish)

-This addon is an attempt to bring pyenv virtual environment features to windows similarly to pyenv-virtualenv for linux and mac do.
+This addon is an attempt to bring pyenv virtual environment features to windows similarly to pyenv-virtualenv for linux and mac.
-This addon is not associated with the official project, and I feel they would implement this solution differently.
+This addon is not associated with the official project, and I feel they would implement this solution VERY differently.
-This drop-in addon to pyenv essentially automates virtual env creation with some sugar added.
+This drop-in addon to pyenv essentially automates virtual env creation with checks and cleanup added.

 The script automates the following:
 ```